 We are looking for highly-skilled individuals to contribute to this effort, which will have a significant impact on the overall effectiveness of the organization.
 This team is rapidly evolving, and those who are willing to learn and continuously improve will thrive here.

-Remote work is currently supported, but candidates must be in the Bay Area when offices reopen.
-Candidates with flexibility to work between the Los Altos and San Francisco offices are preferred.
+Remote work is currently supported, but candidates must be in the Bay Area and able to work out of their Los Altos office when it reopens.

 As Simulation Scenario Specialist, you will: